Enjoy a more comfortable life despite your lactose intolerance condition by following these tips.

 Miso is a Japanese fermented soybean which is rich in umami, a savoury taste and one of the five basic tastes that can be described.
 This paste-like food is a great lactose-free substitute for cheese.
 You can use it not only for the traditional Japanese soup but to also create many dairy-free fusion dishes and condiments.

-Nooch is nutritional yeast that is high in vitamin B. It can also give you food a cheesy flavour.
+Nooch is a nutritional yeast that is high in vitamin B. It can also give you food a cheesy flavour.
 If you love the taste of cheese but suffer from lactose-intolerance, simply add some nooch into your recipe.

 9. Know Your Cheese

-Not all cheese are rich in lactose.
+Not all types of cheese are rich in lactose.
 Lactose-intolerant individuals can enjoy a grilled cheese sandwich or homemade pizza with soy and nut cheeses like soy cream cheese and cashew cheese.
 If crafty-artisan cheese doesn’t entice you, try traditional hard cheeses like Parmigiano-Reggiano.
 Hard cheese is relatively healthier because they have higher calcium and protein content and lower fat than their softer counterparts like Swiss and cheddar.

 10. Consider Lactase Supplements